MarkusLoennig/project_template/README.md

 Berman, M. G. (2008).
 The restorative benefits of interacting with nature: Cognitive and neuroscientific perspectives.
 PsycEXTRA Dataset. doi:10.1037/e533002014-001

 Anderson, A. P., Mayer, M. D., Fellows, A. M., Cowan, D. R., Hegel, M. T., & Buckey, J. C. (2017).
 Relaxation with Immersive Natural Scenes Presented Using Virtual Reality.
 Aerospace Medicine & Human Performance, 88(6), 520–526.
 Retrieved from https://login.ezproxy.net.ucf.edu/login?auth=shibb&url=https://search-ebscohost-com.ezproxy.net.ucf.edu/login.aspx?direct=true&db=sph&AN=123479076&site=eds-live&scope=site

-## Research Methods

-The research design is to bring in participants and assess them for baseline stats.
-These assessments include the PANAS, ANT and Backwards Digit Span task.
-Once the participants baselines are measured, they are given given a headset with a card labeled A, B , or C. The letters refer to the time allowed for the relaxation via VR.
-A is 5minutes, B is 10 minutes, C is 15minutes.
-After the VR session is over the assessemnts are given again, and

-I had some thoughts, we could use the same method in the paper I read and did my lit review on and use the backwards digit span task.
-I was also thinking we should assess different types of senses in terms of attention.
-So for instance a sound test (where users acknowledge if they heard a number amount of beep in a specified ear), or a visual test like this: https://www.youtube.com/watch?v=_bnnmWYI0lM
-So I guess we would do something similar but just test for more senses relative to attention with the assessments and VR.
-In essense Assessments -> VR relaxation -> reasssessment -> repeat -> analysis results

-Let me know what you guys think!
--Marc